SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

 # Enable access to Integration Suite platform API
-The following steps allow you to create a service account for unregistered users to browse your API catalog.
+Create a service account for unregistered users to browse your API catalog.
 Please make sure the Cloud Foundry environment is enabled in your subaccount to create the service instances.
+Also ensure you have added the necessary entitlements as indicated in the [prerequisites](https://github.com/SAP-samples/btp-create-api-integrations/blob/main/01-GettingStartedGuide/README.md).

 ## Create a service account for Business Hub Enterprise guest access

-  * Assign yourself the **AuthGroup.SelfService.Admin** role
+  1. Assign yourself the **AuthGroup.SelfService.Admin** role.
-  * Access the Business Hub Enterprise URL and select **Manage**
+  2. Access the Business Hub Enterprise URL and select **Manage**.
-  * Select **Manage Users** > **Registered Users** and click the plus sign to add a new user
+  3. Select **Manage Users** > **Registered Users** and click the plus sign to add a new user.
-  * Enter details for a generic user account and assign it the **Developer** role
+  4. Enter details for a generic user account and assign it the **Developer** role.
      ![System user details](img/SystemAccount.png)

 ## Create a service instance for Developer Portal API access
-A service instance lets us build a UI that retrieves data from Business Hub Enterprise as the service account.
-The details are located in the [SAP API Management help](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/dabee6e347f645a6805ec5b29f5d578c.html?locale=en-US)
+A service instance lets you build a UI that retrieves data from Business Hub Enterprise as the service account.
+See: [API Access Plan for API Business Hub Enterprise](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/dabee6e347f645a6805ec5b29f5d578c.html?locale=en-US) for more details.

-  * Navigate to the subaccount in the BTP cockpit
+  1. Navigate to your subaccount in the BTP cockpit.
-  * Click **Instances and Subscriptions** and select **Create**
+  2. Select **Instances and Subscriptions**.
+  3. Select **Create**.
-  * Select **API Management, developer portal** from the Service list and fill out the remaining fields as below
+  4. Select **API Management, developer portal** from the Service list and fill out the remaining fields.
      ![Service instance details](img/BHE_ServiceInstance.png)
-  * On the next tab, add the JSON parameters to provide access as the system user, providing the user id from the previous step
+  5. On the next tab, add the JSON parameters to provide access as the system user, providing the user id from the previous step.
       ```
       {
       "role": "AuthGroup.API.ApplicationDeveloper",
       "developerId": "SYSTEM"
       }
       ```
-  * Complete the process and confirm the successful creation of the service instance
+  6. Complete the process and confirm the successful creation of the service instance.
-  * Locate the service instance and create a service key.
-Make note of the JSON values which will look something like this
+  7. Locate the service instance and create a service key.
+Save the JSON values, which will look something like this:
       ```
       {
       "url": "https://devportal.cfapps.hana.ondemand.com",